amalrajvinoth/amalrajvinoth/README.md

 ### Hi there 👋

-My name is Amal Raj Vinoth James.
+My name is Amal James.
 I am a Software Engineer.

 You can reach out to me on